Shanthi nethralaya -logo

 Other Factors

 • Environmental factors such as exposure to UV light and certain systemic conditions like asthma or eczema may also play a role.
+Our experienced keratoconus specialists can help assess your risk and develop a personalized treatment plan.

 Symptoms and Progression